How to promote diversity and inclusion with workplace technology

 The last thing you want is for employees to feel like your diversity initiative is just a surface level attempt to enhance your employer brand.
 If your workforce perceives your strategy as something that was done behind closed doors, your efforts will never resonate.

 The key to creating an impactful diversity and inclusion plan is making sure it is relatable and authentic.
 Instead of simply telling your workforce what you plan to do, demonstrate your approach in action.

 Empower your entire workforce to tell their stories and speak up about the issues they care about most.
 A series of user-generated blog posts can spotlight different voices within your organization and show the impact of the work you are doing from a new perspective.

 Technology is changing the world of work, empowering employees to do more and collaborate in exciting and innovative ways.
 Yet, for those with physical, sensory or cognitive impairments, accessing workplace technology can be difficult.
 Overcome these difficulties with a commitment to providing accessible intranet features for all your employees.
 Embrace inclusion with a digital workplace that provides a great experience, no matter your employees’ circumstances or abilities.

 Part of being an inclusive workplace is ensuring that everyone can contribute to the conversation, regardless of language barriers or physical disabilities.
 How can you know if your digital workplace is really accessible to all?

-To start, multi-lingual translation is a priority to ensure your entire workforce can read and respond to the content they are consuming in their language of choice.
+To start with digital accessibility, multi-lingual translation is a priority to ensure your entire workforce can read and respond to the content they are consuming in their language of choice.
 Also consider the Web Content Accessibility Guideline, an international standard designed to help make web content accessible to people with disabilities.
 Updates like a screen reader will allow users with visual impairments to engage with your EXP, with help from a narrator that reads the screen as they are navigating it.